 Do older homes in the Triangle area commonly have copper pipes?

 Yes.
-Homes built from the 1940s through the 1980s in Durham, Chapel Hill, Raleigh, and surrounding Triangle communities commonly have copper plumbing.
-If your home was built during this period, there is a good chance copper pipes are already part of your system.
+Homes built from the 1940s through the 1980s in Durham, Chapel Hill, Raleigh, Carrboro, Burlington, and the surrounding Triangle communities commonly have copper plumbing.
+If your home was built during this period, there is a strong chance copper pipes are already part of your system.
+In many cases, these pipes are still in good working condition and worth keeping.
+A plumber can inspect the existing copper and tell you whether it is holding up well or showing signs that repair or replacement should be considered.

-If you are trying to decide whether copper is the right choice for your home, or if you already have copper pipes and want to know their condition, Drain Express is ready to help.
-We serve homeowners throughout Durham, Chapel Hill, Raleigh, Carrboro, Burlington, Apex, Cary, Morrisville, Holly Springs, Garner, Wake Forest, Hillsborough, Pittsboro, Mebane, Siler City, and Fuquay-Varina.
-We will give you honest, experienced advice, not a sales pitch.
-Call Us at (919) 968-0070 and let us help you make the right call for your home.
+Whether you are trying to decide if copper plumbing is good for your next project, evaluating the pipes already in your home, or dealing with a plumbing issue that needs attention now, Drain Express is here to help.
+We serve homeowners throughout Durham, Chapel Hill, Raleigh, Carrboro, Burlington, Apex, Cary, Morrisville, Holly Springs, Garner, Wake Forest, Hillsborough, Pittsboro, Mebane, Siler City, and Fuquay-Varina with honest assessments, transparent pricing, and 24/7 availability for emergencies.
+No pressure.
+No guesswork.
+Just straight answers from experienced plumbers who take pride in their work.
+Call Us at (919) 968-0070